 1. Introduction

-Hydrogels are highly promising materials for tissue engineering applications they demonstrate biocompatibility, biodegradability and biomimetic properties.
+Hydrogels are highly promising materials for tissue engineering applications as they demonstrate biocompatibility, biodegradability and biomimetic properties.
 However, in the case of bone tissue engineering (BTE), hydrogels have intrinsic disadvantages as they are generally not mineralised with calcium phosphate (CaP), which forms an obstacle to durable interactions with bone tissue.
 A common strategy to overcome this problem is the incorporation of inorganic particles into the hydrogel matrices such as ceramic CaP, where the particles act as nucleation sites and induce mineralisation [1].
 However, this process usually results in the formation of CaP particle aggregates which does not lead to optimal biomimetic properties and local weaknesses in the hydrogel structure and integrity.
 Therefore, it is necessary to develop techniques and methods to improve the mineralisation process, such as the active formation of CaP within the hydrogel [2], or via utilisation of dispersants such as citrate [3].

 Optimizing the mineralization of biological hydrogels is of high importance for BTE, as this process reveals a multitude of advantages [1].
-In the presence of CaP mineral, the biological performance of bone-substituting hydrogel materials can be enhanced due to bioactivity, or the formation of chemical bonds between the adjacent bone tissue and the implanted material [4].
+In the presence of CaP mineral, the biological performance of bone-substituting hydrogel materials can be enhanced due to bioactivity, or the formation of direct chemical bonds between the adjacent bone tissue and the implanted material [4].
 In addition, CaP ceramics have an intrinsic affinity for bio-active proteins such as growth factors, which are necessary for the natural processes such as healing of bone tissue [5].
 Furthermore, as already mentioned, the weak mechanical properties are one of the main disadvantages of hydrogels, which means that their applications without reinforcement are more limited to soft tissue engineering.
 However, due to the mechanical reinforcement caused by the mineralization, they can be considered for the purposes of hard tissue engineering, such as the regeneration of bone tissue [6].
 Mineralisation is further assumed to improve bone tissue-compatibility of hydrogels as rougher and stiffer surfaces are known to promote cell differentiation towards an osteoblastic phenotype.
-Therefore, the development of precisely adjusted mineralised hydrogels is desirable. enzymatic mineralisation with precise tailoring methods of special interest.
+Therefore, the development of precisely adjusted mineralised hydrogels is desirable.
+The combination of enzymatic mineralisation with precise tailoring methods is of special interest.
 The presented work aims to combine the advantages of electron beam treatment of gelatin hydrogels, such as chemical-free sterilization, stabilization as well as tuning of material properties, with advantages of enzymatic mineralisation via ALP-mediated by CaGP, such as mechanical reinforcement, increased bioactivity.
 With a successful ALP-induced mineralisation of electron beam-treated gelatin hydrogels, highly promising materials for BTE can be developed.

 2. Materials and Methods